alphatushar/fullstack-todo/README.md

 ✅ Add, View, and Delete tasks
 ✅ React frontend communicates with Flask backend via REST API
 ✅ Fully containerized with Docker Compose
+✅ Database PostgreSQL (containerized with Docker)
 ✅ Production-ready frontend served by Nginx
 ✅ Easily deployable to any cloud provider